mathslug/gpdecaf.info/index.md

 ## Odd Fox

 Decaf espresso available.
-I had a decaf cortado that was solid. it had a nutty flavor with just a hint of sour.
+I had a decaf cortado that was solid.
+It had a nutty flavor with just a hint of sour.
 I have been conditioned to identify this taste as "good coffee taste".